 Dating Can Affect Custody

 Divorce is already emotionally straining enough, especially for your kids.
 Introducing a new partner to make it harder for your children to cope and adjust to their new lives.
-Even though the courts do not consider the wishes of minor children to determine custody terms, an older child’s preference may be taken into consideration, especially if the new partner making the home atmosphere uncomfortable.
+Since the courts may consider the wishes of minor children to determine custody terms, especially if the new partner makes the home atmosphere uncomfortable for the children.

 Dating Can Anger Your Spouse